Organic Veggie Planting with Rabbit Farming for Sustainability

 • Minimal fat content.

-Researchers use rabbits for medical breakthroughs and improved treatments of diseases, e.g., in toxicology, cardiovascular, reproductive, and ophthalmology studies.
+Researchers study rabbits to make medical breakthroughs and improve treatments for diseases.
+Some examples of specific fields are toxicology, cardiovascular, reproductive, and ophthalmology studies.
 In Kenya, this is approved by government laboratory bodies like the International Centre of Insect Physiology and Ecology (ICIPE).

-This is my main area of discussion as we move on with this blog.
-GSGF must plant vegetables using this fertilizer.
-It’s an eco-friendly organic fertilizer rich in nitrogen (N), phosphorus (P), and potassium (K).
+Additionally, waste from rabbits is an eco-friendly organic fertilizer rich in nitrogen (N), phosphorus (P), and potassium (K).

-Rabbit droppings are used as manure for planting vegetables and other plants, helping to maintain soil fertility.
+Rabbit droppings are good for planting vegetables and other produce.
+They help to maintain soil fertility.

-Small-scale farmers sell rabbits when fully grown for meat, fur, and wool.
+Local farmers can sell adult rabbits for meat, fur, and wool.

 • New Zealand (Rapid growth rate, kept for meat)